chenggyf/chenggyf.github.io/_pages/publications.md

 author_profile: true
 ---
 ## 2021
 **Cheng Guo** and Kelly Caine.
 (2021).
 Anonymity, User Engagement, Quality, and Trolling on Question & Answer Sites.
-In *Proc.ACM Hum.-Comput.Interact.5, CSCW1, Article 141(CSCW '21, to appear)*.
+In *Proc.ACM Hum.-Comput.Interact.5, CSCW1, Article 141(CSCW '21, to appear)*. <a class='btn--research' href='/cscw2021-Q&A.pdf'>PDF</a>

 **Cheng Guo**, Brianne Campbell, Apu Kapadia, Michael Reiter, and Kelly Caine.
 (2021).
 Effect of Mood, Location, Trust, and Presence of Others on Video-Based Social Authentication.
-In *Proceedings of the 30th USENIX Security Symposium (USENIX Security '21, accepted, to appear)*.
+In *Proceedings of the 30th USENIX Security Symposium (USENIX Security '21, accepted, to appear)*. <a class='btn--research' href='/sec2021-authentication.pdf'>PDF</a>
 ## 2020
 **Cheng Guo** and Kelly Caine.
 (2020).
 Anonymity in Questions and Answers about Health.
 In *Proceedings of the Human Factors and Ergonomics Society Annual Meeting*, 64(1), 658-662. <a class='btn--research' href='https://journals.sagepub.com/doi/10.1177/1071181320641150'>LINK</a> <a class='btn--research' href='/hfes2020-health.pdf'>PDF</a>